Creating, configuring, and connecting to a new Amazon RDS instance from TORO Cloud

 Allowing access to the Amazon RDS instance

 The first step is to create a security group before creating and deploying the Amazon RDS instance.
-The security group we are going to create is intended to allow connections from the Martini instance in TORO Cloud to the to-be-provisioned Amazon RDS.
+The security group this document needs you to create is intended to allow connections from the Martini instance in TORO Cloud to the to-be-provisioned Amazon RDS.

 Ensure you have permission to create resources in AWS